 The Bologna program is open to University of Chicago undergraduate students only.
 Students at one of the other BCSP universities should apply through their home institution.

-The program is designed for undergraduates in good academic standing who are beyond their second year in the College.
+The program is designed for undergraduates in good academic and disciplinary standing who are beyond their second year in the College.
 Because students attend regular University of Bologna lectures alongside Italian students, they are required to have at least two years of Italian language study or comparable competence as demonstrated by examination.
 Language study beyond the second-year (intermediate) level is highly desirable.
 Students are also expected to have a solid overall academic record, usually at least a B average.

 Students wishing to apply to this program must meet with Elana Kranz as a requirement of the application process.